Systems Design & Combat UX Case Study

 Siggy reframes combat as a mental exercise.
 By stabilizing the party and revealing hidden information, the character enables safer decision-making without directly resolving encounters.

-Role Definition
+Role Definition - Boss Plush

-The boss destabilizes the party by exploiting Madness, punishing passive play, and resisting burst damage.
+The boss monster destabilizes the party by exploiting Madness, punishing passive play, and resisting burst damage.
 Rather than acting as a damage sponge, it functions as a systems check on risk management, information use, and pacing.

 Core Mechanic